Greentic · Internal Build Status

 on-disk state under ~/.greentic/environments/local/, real file locking, a real audit log.

-return an honest "not yet implemented".
+"not yet implemented".

-still work too if you want to skip the gtc wrapper.list / show / doctor) take a positional <env_id>.
+verified live on these rebuilt binaries.list / show / doctor) take a positional <env_id>.
 Every mutating verb

-files are reproducible, scriptable, and auditable.local environment# one verb, no bundle, idempotent.
+The examples below use --answers for clarity and copy-paste safety.local environment# one verb, no bundle, idempotent.
 Outcomes: created / healed / untouched. $ gtc-dev op env init { "noun": "env", "op": "init", "result": { "outcome": "untouched", "pack_count": 5, ... } } # still want the bundle path? `gtc-dev setup <bundle>` runs the same helper after # bundle validation passes, then runs the bundle's setup wizard. $ gtc-dev setup ./my-bundle.gtbundle

 $ gtc-dev op env list { "environments": [ { "environment_id":"local", "pack_count":5, ... } ] } $ gtc-dev op env show local $ gtc-dev op env doctor local { "validate":{"status":"ok"}, "missing_slots":["revocation"], ... } $ gtc-dev op env-packs list local deployer greentic.deployer.local-process@0.1.0 secrets greentic.secrets.dev-store@0.1.0 telemetry greentic.telemetry.stdout@0.1.0 sessions greentic.sessions.in-memory@0.1.0 state greentic.state.in-memory@0.1.0 $ gtc-dev op bundles list local $ gtc-dev op revisions list local